Skip to additional navigation Skip to content

 Choice of plants

 Our website has detailed list of plants appropriate to various landscape character areas in the Borough.
-(Please see the link to the four character area page at the bottom of this page).
-However, in general any of the following species are likely to be appropriate.
+Any of the native species found locally are likely to be appropriate.
 A good way to identify species is to look at other hedgerows in the local area to see what plants are thriving.

 The majority of the hedgerow is likely to be made up of Hawthorn, but particularly on longer lengths of hedgerows the use of the other species gives greater visual and wildlife benefit.

-A typical hedgerow could be made up of 60-80% Hawthorn (Crataegus monogyna) with the remainder made up of 2 or more of the following species.
+A typical hedgerow could be made up of 60-80% Hawthorn (Crataegus monogyna) with the remainder made up of 2 or more species selected for the area you are planting, as recommended on our Tree and Hedgerows Planting to Enhance Landscape Character webpages.

 Preparation

 Most hedgerows are planted using 1+1 whips, usually 60-80cm high.
 These are usually bare root stock and need to be planted in the winter months when the trees are dormant, usually late October to March.
 However the planting needs to be done when the ground isn’t frozen.
 Containerised stock can be planted year round, but is more expensive and is likely to require regular watering afterwards.
-The use of spiral guards can be used to prevent damage from small mammals.
+The use of spiral guards can be used to prevent damage from small mammals (but should be removed once the plants are established).

 Hedgerows should be planted in a double staggered row 30cm apart, this works out at around 6 plants per metre.